-Common properties are defined in the base Resource Redfish Schema.
+Common properties are defined in the base "Resource" Redfish Schema.
 For OData Schema Representations, this is in Resource_v1.xml and for JSON Schema Representations, this is in Resource.v1_0_0.json.

-The Id property of a resource identifies the resource within a collection.
-The value of Id shall be unique across a collection.
+The Id property of a resource uniquely identifies the resource within the Resource Collection that contains it.
+The value of Id shall be unique across a Resource Collection.